BLACK FRIDAY | $250 OFF

 After breakfast, we travel south to Goa Jomblang, one of Java’s most striking natural locations.
 Around late morning, we descend into the sinkhole to photograph the famous light beams as they pour dramatically through the cave opening - a surreal and unforgettable experience.

-We return to Yogyakarta for a relaxed city photo walk, exploring traditional markets, narrow lanes, and heritage areas to capture scenes of daily life and street activity.
+We return to Yogyakarta for a relaxed city photo walk, exploring traditional markets, narrow lanes, and heritage areas to capture street activity.

 Day 3: Nepal Van Java